makingentropy/makingentropy.github.io/Project_1/readme.md

 Ideally, I think I should want all the big drivers of the action grouped at the top and then work my way down to secondary and tertiary function groups so that I can easily navigate my script.
 This idealized structure broke down somewhat as I started cowboy coding against time, but I held the idea together enough to finish without too much headache.
 However, I would want to restructure to be a little more strict if this was a few hundred lines longer.

 `ONLOAD START`
-&nbsp;&nbsp;&nbsp;&nbsp;`DEBUG FUNCTION`
+`DEBUG FUNCTION`
-&nbsp;&nbsp;&nbsp;&nbsp; - this script is just a quick way to both console.log and turn them all off with one variable rather than hunting down all the ones I didn't erase or comment out
+- this script is just a quick way to both console.log and turn them all off with one variable rather than hunting down all the ones I didn't erase or comment out
 &nbsp;&nbsp;&nbsp;&nbsp; - I like to print to console A LOT when working.
 A LOT.
 Even when I don't strictly need to (this saves me from myself 9 times out of 10).
 Ideally, I think the function name should have one or two keystrokes.
 I will probably experiment in next big project with a series of d#() functions, where # is a number, allowing me to toggle off sections of console logs rather than using one to control them all.
 Using just one meant I still had to delete and comment some out by hand when the log became too verbose (time waste!).
 &nbsp;&nbsp;&nbsp;&nbsp;`FUNCTIONS`
 &nbsp;&nbsp;&nbsp;&nbsp; - the primary functions